Note: This post if from April 2020, near the beginning of the Covid pandemic. We're leaving it up for now.

 So if you qualify, this is a great temporary solution for you.

 If you are currently enrolled in an under installment agreement, you can stop that and turn it into Currently Not Collectible status.

-If you want me to personally deal with the IRS for you
+If you owe over 15k to the IRS, I may be able to personally deal with the IRS for you.

-Contact us via the buttons below to ask for your 100% Free Strategy Session.
+Contact us via the buttons below to see if you qualify for a free Case Evaluation.